Profiles in (Everyday) Courage

 Socially, fear’s had a long history of protecting our standing with other humans, like by talking our ancestors out of sneaky, uncooperative behaviors that might have gotten them kicked out of their hunter-gatherer band—forcing them to go it alone in an environment not exactly rife with Airbnbs and 7-Elevens.

 However, there are many times in modern life when it’s in our best interest to override our fears, and especially our social fears, instead of obediently complying.
 Our fears mean well—really they do.
-But they often overreact in harmfully overprotective ways because they’re operating on outdated information.
+But they often overreact in harmfully overprotective ways, because they’re operating on outdated information.

-The psychological operating system still driving human behavior is calibrated (that is, “adapted”) for solving mating and survival problems in the ancestral environment, which means it’s often ill-suited for the 21st Century situations we find ourselves in.
-And we can’t just point to our Apple watch and be all “Yoohoo, Evolution...get with the program!”
+The psychological operating system still driving human behavior is calibrated (that is, “adapted”) for solving mating and survival problems in the ancestral environment, which means it’s often ill-suited for the 21st-century situations we find ourselves in.
+And we can’t just point to our Apple watch and be all “Yoohoo, Evolution... get with the program!”
 As evolutionary psychologists Leda Cosmides and John Tooby note, “Even relatively simple changes” in human psychology “can take tens of thousands of years” to evolve.

-This means that we need to be vigilant in looking at what we’re afraid of so we can keep fear from overprotecting us out of opportunities.
+This means that we need to be vigilant in looking at what we’re afraid of, so we can keep fear from overprotecting us out of opportunities.
 Borrowing the London subway platform warning, we need to “Mind the gap!”—the mismatch between the ancestral world in which our psychology evolved and the world we’re now living in.
 This tells us when we should listen to our fears and stand down and when we should flip them the bird, take a deep breath, and do the thing that scares us.

-For example, say you’re a guy and you hit on a girl in a bar and it goes badly.
+For example, say you’re a guy, and you hit on a girl in a bar, and it goes badly.
 “Badly,” as in she blows you off in a publicly humiliating way.
 Your evolved emotions, protecting you like it’s, oh, minus 200,000 years ago, make you want to go crawl under a table and die.
 Their motivating you to retreat would have been in your ancestral-era best interest—as ancestral humans typically spent much of their lives with the same band of 25 to 50 people.

 In that environment, if you got publicly shamed by a woman you were hitting on, that could become how you’d be known in your community—forever.
 (Think Native American-style names like “He Who Wears Ladies’ Drinks” or “Penis Carried Off By Eagle.”)

 However, in situations today, taking into account the evolutionary mismatch could get you to the important realization: “Oh, wait—all these witnesses in the bar are strangers.
 I could walk out of here and never see them again.
-Plus there six more bars within a two-block radius, and nobody in them saw me get owned by that rotten woman I hit on.”
+Plus, there are six more bars within a two-block radius, and nobody in them saw me get owned by that rotten woman I hit on.”

 Applying “mind the gap” thinking to all of your social challenges can be transformative.
 F. Scott Fitzgerald wrote that “Action is character.”
 Modern neuroscience and social science research find that action also becomes character:

 In other words, the more you make yourself engage in these small acts of everyday heroism, the more natural—the more automatic—behaving that way becomes.
 I call it the “fear is not the boss of me” way of living.
-Make it your practice and, in time, it should become clear that the secret to being brave isn’t being fearless; it’s refusing to listen to fear when it tells you to shut up about your latte being made wrong, lest the barista chase you out of Starbucks with a broom.
+Make it your practice, and in time, it should become clear that the secret to being brave isn’t being fearless; it’s refusing to listen to fear when it tells you to shut up about your latte being made wrong, lest the barista chase you out of Starbucks with a broom.

 LeDoux, J. E. (2012).
 Evolution of human emotion: a view through fear.
 In Progress in Brain Research (Vol. 195, pp. 431-442).
 Elsevier.